The man with $1 million was worried. He didn't know whether it would be enough.

 "We also found nearly all older New Zealanders will be living on the pension alone after just 10 years."

-Di Leva says while house prices rose by 72 per cent over the past 10 years, the picture is changing now: "Many homeowners in Sydney, Melbourne and Auckland have found out property prices don't always go up.
-In Australia prices are down around 9 per cent from peak, Sydney is down 12 per cent; Auckland house prices have flatlined since 2016."
+Di Leva says while house prices rose by 76 per cent over the past 10 years, investors can't always rely on capital gains "Many homeowners in Sydney, Melbourne and Auckland have found out property prices don't always go up.
+In Australia, average house prices have just ticked back up to 2017 levels after sharp falls; Auckland house prices, until recently, had flatlined."

-Without capital gains, property investors are left with rental yields – "but they are near record lows.
+Without capital gains, he says property investors are left with rental yields: "but they are near record lows.
 According to MBIE and Core Logic, rental yields in New Zealand are just 3.3 per cent before expenses such as rates and insurance, which have both been increasing steadily.

 "For many the income that rental properties generate – a favourite retirement strategy – won't be enough to generate sufficient income to retire on.
 New Zealanders need to take this as a wake-up call to diversify their investments."